OpenC3/openc3-cosmos-bridge-host/README.md

-# OpenC3 COSMOS Host Plugin
+# OpenC3 COSMOS Bridge for Host Command Execution

 WARNING: This allows COSMOS to execute arbitrary commands on the host system on which it is running!